An Information-Theoretic Framework for Receiver Quantization in Communication: Introduction

 \subsection{Related Work in Quantization Theory}

-The rich theory of quantization was surveyed comprehensively in \cite{Gray-Neuhoff98}, in which two well established asymptotic theories were emphasized.
+The rich theory of quantization was surveyed comprehensively in \cite{Gray-Neuhoff98}, in which two well-established asymptotic theories were emphasized.
 The first is Shannon's information theoretic approach (rate distortion theory \cite{Berger}), which places quantization in the framework of lossy source coding and focuses on the high-dimension regime, thereby shedding light on vector quantization.
 The second is the asymptotic quantization theory, which sheds light on quantizer design in the high-resolution regime.
 The asymptotic quantization theory is more relevant to receiver quantization in communication which typically does not employ coding or vector quantization.
-Although not applicable directly to receiver quantization, some classical results in asymptotic quantization theory, especially those for uniform scalar quantization, are reviewed here for comparison.
+Some classical results in asymptotic quantization theory, especially those for uniform scalar quantization, are reviewed here.
+Although not applicable directly to receiver quantization, they can be helpful in deriving new results (e.g., Corollary 10 in Sec.
+IV), closely related to our work (e.g., we will show the role of the mean square error (MSE) in the achievable rate analysis), and comparable to our findings (see, e.g., the remark in Sec.
+VII-A).